|InterCommunication No.14 1995|

 The World Exhibition in Paris in 1900 sported several of these optical mechanical theatres.
 The Mareorama simulated a sea voyage from Nice to Constantinople via Venice.
 During the simulation, two screens, 40ft high and 2500 ft long were to be unrolled while the viewers stood on a pitching ships deck.
 The inventor of this system was yet another minor realist painter, Hugo d'Alesi, who spent a year on board ship painting the sections of the screens.
 A contemporary newspaper report trumpets: "Few visitors to the Exhibition will be able to resist the temptation ... to make an inexpensive voyage which involves no hazards whatsoever, yet is so natural.... even on the high seas, amid raging elements, one can get out and tread on terra firma at any moment."[*2]

-A simulated Trans- Siberian Railway was another mechanical theatre which utilised a complex system of moving backdrops at the Exhibition.
+A simulated Trans- Siberian Railway was another mechanical theatre which utilized a complex system of moving backdrops at the Exhibition.
 The railway was placed strategically nearby the Russian and Chinese pavilions and was built by the Compagnie Internationale des Wagons-Lits.
-There is recognisable here a certain historical continuity in the utilisation of high tech for corporate PR.
+There is recognizable here a certain historical continuity in the utilisation of high tech for corporate PR.
 The EPCOT scheme is not significantly different.

 About the same time, the scholarly Marquis de Selby seems to have been engaged in experiments into a more truly 'virtual' tourism: